A beginner’s guide to the Big Six energy companies

 The following chart compares average variable tariff deals for the Big Six.
 Surprisingly there are many small providers that also charge very high tariffs to their variable tariff customers, typically long-standing ones.

-In these figures from September 2015 OVO Energy has the most competitive variable tariff among major energy suppliers, at around £1,000 a year.
+OVO Energy has the most competitive variable tariff among major energy suppliers, at around £1,000 a year.
 This reflects our commitment to fair pricing.
 For fixed price deals the pricing is quite different.

 Fixed price deals tend to be the cheapest deals on the market, and lock customers into a fixed price for a set term, generally a year.
 One look at the pricing above shows that while the best prices are generally offered by smaller providers, a number of Big Six providers are still competing with low-priced tariffs – EDF and Scottish Power most notably.